dojo/widget-core/README.md

 projector.setProperties({ registry });
 ```

-In some scenarios, it might be desirable to allow the `baseRegistry` override the an item defined in the local `registry`.
-To do this use pass `true` as the second argument of the `registry.get` function.
+In some scenarios, it might be desirable to allow the `baseRegistry` to override an item defined in the local `registry`.
+Use true as the second argument of the registry.get function to override the local item.

-The following example, sets a default loading indicator widget but passes `true` when getting the widget from the `registry`.
+The following example sets a default loading indicator widget, but passes `true` when getting the widget from the `registry`.
 This allows a consumer to register an overriding loading indicator in the `baseRegistry`.

 ```ts
 class MyWidget extends WidgetBase {